dysnix/docker-release-tags-action/README.md

-# Github action - Docker release tags list generator
+# Github action - Generate release tags for Docker Image

 This Action for [Docker](https://www.docker.com/) uses the Git tag to generate stable release tags for your Docker image.
 This tags list can be used for publishing for example with [docker/build-push-action](https://github.com/docker/build-push-action).